Zofia Czarnkowska Opalińska: Life

 She died on 8 December 1701 from pneumonia aged 41, at Breslau (today Wrocław).

 Legacy

 A monument was erected in 1748 in the church of Sieraków.
 The crypt in a nearby castle contains the sarcophagus of the Opaliński family.

 Among her matrilineal descendants is the King Juan Carlos I of Spain, who is her descendant through an unbroken line of Bourbon princesses from Marie Leszczyńska of France, who married within the Bourbon house.
+She is also a matrilineal ancestor of Prince Michael of Greece and Denmark, under the same Bourbon line.